anne-m-burton/anne-m-burton.github.io/pages/code.md

 description: Anne M. Burton's code
 ---

 This page contains links to code for my published and accepted papers.
-Code for ``Supply-Side Opioid Restrictions and the Retail Pharmacy Market'' will be available soon.
+Code for "Supply-Side Opioid Restrictions and the Retail Pharmacy Market" will be available soon.

 ### Publications ###